The Crayon Box

-The Crayon Box is an American children's TV series that was aired in syndication from 1997 to 1998, based on a poem by Shane DeRolf.
+The Crayon Box is an American live-action/animated children's television series that was aired in syndication from 1997 to 1998, based on the poem The Crayon Box That Talked by Shane DeRolf, which was first recited on the titular episode of DeRolf's series Zazoo U, before being published as a standalone book in 1997.
 The show followed Bananas in Pajamas as part of a 30-minute double-show, with each show being 15 minutes.
 The show's tagline was "A Good Show Helping to Build Great Kids".
-There were many characters beside the crayon characters, that were both live-action puppets, and cartoon.
+There were many characters beside the crayon characters, that were both live-action puppets, and animated.

 The series was produced by Chiodo Bros.
 Productions, Sunbow Entertainment, Random House and PolyGram Television and its double-program was produced by Sachs Family Entertainment.

 In Canada, it was shown on YTV.